WeblateOrg/weblate/docs/admin/install.rst

 Handbook covers this topic in the chapter `Validating other keys on your public keyring`_.
 The most reliable method is to meet the developer in person and exchange key fingerprints, however you can also rely on the web of trust.
-This way you can trust the key transitively though signatures of others, who have met the developer in person.
+This way you can trust the key transitively through signatures of others, who have met the developer in person.

 Once the key is trusted, the warning will not occur: